Ma-Marcinowski/Verificational-Model/README.md

      * 1.1.3.
 Database:

-        - Full page scans (subsets of 1415 training documents and 189 test documents) from CVL database (F. Kleber, S. Fiel, M. Diem, R. Sablatnig, *CVL-Database: An Off-line Database for Writer Retrieval, Writer Identification and Word Spotting*, "In Proc. of the 12th Int.
+        - Subsets of 1415 training documents and 189 test documents (full page scans) from CVL database (F. Kleber, S. Fiel, M. Diem, R. Sablatnig, *CVL-Database: An Off-line Database for Writer Retrieval, Writer Identification and Word Spotting*, "In Proc. of the 12th Int.
 Conference on Document Analysis and Recognition (ICDAR) 2013" 2013, p.
 560 - 564).

      * 1.1.4.
 Steps of preprocessing: